SD Connect (Sensitive Data Connect)

 Encryption with CSC encryption key- Command Line Interface

 Files that have been encrypted with the CSC Sensitive Data Services public key, can be decrypted only when imported in SD Desktop, thus using CSC Sensitive Data Services.
 If you wish to encrypt the data to transfer them to other services, you need to plan the encryption in advance and use your own encryption key pair.
-For more information, check the Data Sharing section in these paragraph below and the Data encryption with Crypt4GH for data sharing or encryption with own permanent key pair.
+For more information, check the Data Sharing section in these paragraph below and the Data encryption for data sharing paragraph.

 For general information about using Crypt4GH at CSC check: * crypt4gh GIT site